CloudConfusion/cloudconfusion.github.io/_posts/2017-08-12-make-a-domain-on-your-laptop-in-1-script-part-1.markdown

 ## Wot are you on about ?

+TBH this has been superceded by Lability which is much better. just google that.
+It's much better than the trash I did

 If you‘re trying a lot of random stuff , you probably end up spinning up a lot of evaluation domains.
 6 months is quite a long time but even so, remaking the whole thing is a total pain in the hoop.

 Sure you can use Azure, and should for some of it.
 But what if you‘re going on a train journey or want to try new Server 2016 junk, Am I meant to install this stuff myself? using my hands and my eyes and my face ?.
 Yep. ┬áOR you can use this script I‘ve been working on.
 It only does the initial bit at the moment though